astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Deployment.md

     - When filling out the Request Access form, ensure that each field in the form is filled out.
 If any field is left blank, the access request may not properly send and the user may receive an error.
     - The email sent after submitting the Request Access form may fail to send.
 Ensure that '"Enabled": true' is set in 'dotnet/Portal/Portal/appsettings.json'--if 'Enabled' is set to 'false', the email may fail to send.
 - If the References page displays a spinner and does not load information in a reasonable amount of time, more than likely the database backup file was not restored correctly.
 Ensure that the database can be seen in SQL Server Management Studio and that queries can be run on it.
 Alternatively if you are running from Docker, assure that the steps in the above section "Starting/Stopping System Operations with Docker" were done correctly.
+- The sandbox test console on the reference page can give several different messages relating to problems that arose when testing an endpoint.
+The messages are as follows:
+    - "Unauthorized.
+Check your Cheetah API access": The user no longer has a valid JWT token and should check that they still have access to the API
+    - "Unable to communicate with Accutech.
+Please try again later": A connection to Accutech servers for testing purposes was not able to be made
+    - "Bad request.
+Please try again with different values": The parameters the user inputed do not exist in context to Accutech or their clients
+    - "Response too large.
+Try adding a parameter": The response the call has given is too large for the app to handle.
+The user should should try inputing a parameter for a more concise response.